we train!

 REACHing Parents

-REACHing Parents is a six-part series focused on supporting children’s social and emotional development.
-Research says that children who practice social and emotional skills in the early years have better behavior now and more success in elementary and beyond.
-REACHing Parents is available both online and in-person:
+REACHing Parents is a six-part series focused on supporting parent-child interaction and fostering real-world skills that children need to be successful.
+Research says that children who practice these skills in the early years have better behavior now and more success in elementary and beyond.

 - Lesson 1: Best Homework for School Success